richinex/pymultipleis/README.md

 ## Citing this work<a id="citation"></a>

-If you use pymultieis for academic research, you may cite the library as follows:
+If you use pymultipleis for academic research, you may cite the library as follows:

 ```
-@misc{Chukwu2021,
+@misc{Chukwu2022,
   author = {Chukwu, Richard},
   title = {pymulties: a library for fitting a sequence of electrochemical impedance spectra},
   publisher = {GitHub},